Tell us what you’re seeing, what you’re feeling – in no more than 100 words.

 We’re only just beginning to understand how the novel coronavirus (COVID-19) might relate to the climate crisis (thanks to the incredible journalism of InsideClimate News) but it’s clear that our behavior during this outbreak is a rehearsal for more disruptions to come.
 Whether we heed the advice of scientists, take aggressive action to care for the most vulnerable among us, and put differences aside to collaborate across borders, sectors, and ideologies will determine the outcome of both this global health crisis and our climate crisis.

-To capture this moment in time and the lessons we’re (hopefully) learning, and in the spirit of the New York Times Tiny Love Stories, we invite you to send us your true coronavirus story, of 100 words or less.
+To capture this moment in time and the lessons we’re (hopefully) learning, and in the spirit of the New York Times Tiny Love Stories, we invite you to send us your true coronavirus story, of 100 words or less, using the form below.

 We’ll publish the most funny, sad, awe-inspiring, and thought-provoking stories we receive.
 These will become our collection of Tiny Coronavirus Stories – an ode to our ability to be resilient in the face of major challenges.

 Click here to read past Tiny Coronavirus Stories.